rscircus/sensor-data-fusion-full-stack/README.md

 __In one sentence:__ The Kalman filter estimates the state of a system using a weighted average of the system's predicted state and the (noisy) observed state (= measurement).
 This weighted average is represented by the Kalman gain.

-## A rough development plan:

-_Reduced the problem to 1D for now._

-- [x] Generate sources and add adjustable noise
-    - Created `Target` base class
-        - Comes with 1D location and velocity
-        - Measurement noise is artificially added in `noisy_step`
-- [x] Visualize them to get a feeling for what we are doing
-    - Using jupyter in `playground` for now
-    - Project runs with `poetry run sdf`
-    - Add Gaussian above current position and animate (see gif above)
-    - Implement measurement equation as Gauss likelihood (= this is basically the multiply)
-- [x] Model evolution model as Gauss-Markov transition density
-- [ ] Implement one sensor which can potentially move (for Dopplereffect, which enables (G)MTI)
-- [x] Visualize static situation (replicate Fig 2.1) in 2D
-- [ ] Add multiple sensors and pull the signals together using eff. measurement error covariance
-- [ ] Move sensors to allow TDoA and FDoA (FDoA needs two! => geometric fusion gain? p.42ff)
-- [ ] Add explicit noise to generate false positives with 1-3 models
-- [x] Implement a Kalman Filter (if time allows an Extended Kalman Filter, because nature is not linear)
-- [ ] Implement 'drop-outs' to motivate retrodiction (not sure how to do this, likelihood can't be zero?!)
-- [ ] Implement Retrodiction to compensate drop-outs
-- [ ] Implement expectation gates to deal with false positives (innovation/Mahalanobis vector is inside in 2D case already)
-- [ ] Add MHT tracking to see how the chain individual gating -> local combining -> pruning works
-- [ ] Optional: IMM
-- [ ] Optional: Sequential Likelihood Test
-- [ ] Optional: Add map-data/tracks as artificial measurements

-## Log

-To keep myself motivated and it's always nice to look at pictures. :blush:

 ### Signal sources:

 ### Including a missing measurement